Petition for Writ of Habeas Corpus

 The proper respondent in a habeas corpus petition is the party that has actual custody and is in a position to physically produce the petitioner.
 As a general rule, the circuit court where the defendant is incarcerated has jurisdiction to grant a writ of habeas corpus.

-Attorneys for Habeas Corpus in Tampa, FL
+Attorneys for Writ of Habeas Corpus in Tampa, FL

 The experienced criminal appellate attorney in Tampa, FL, at Sammis Law Firm represents clients in direct appeals and post-conviction motions in Tampa and Hillsborough County, FL.